bloominstituteoftechnology/JS-Exercise-Closures-Callbacks-ArrayMethods/README.md

 ## Instructions

-Find the file `index.js` and complete the tasks until all of your tests pass.
+Find the file `index.js` and complete the tasks until your tests are passing.
+One of the tests corresponds to a stretch task!
+Attempt the stretch task only after completing all other tasks.

 ## Get Started